 - View, download, sync or make a copy of files

 Real Time Collaboration

-G Suite’s collaboration tools thankfully make this nightmare a thing of the past, by allowing you and your team to work on the same document at the same time.
+G Suite’s (formerly known as Google Apps) collaboration tools thankfully make this nightmare a thing of the past, by allowing you and your team to work on the same document at the same time.
 It’s incredibly easy to do, and to get started you simply have to add the document to a shared folder or send the link to your team.

 The document is of course saved in the cloud, which allows multiple users to access it at the same time, and when one person makes an edit, it’s displayed instantaneously across everyone else’s devices.
 It even displays the persons name who is making changes so you can communicate and discuss what alterations are needed right there and then.

 There’s also no need to worry about someone making an edit you don’t like, or maybe removing a section that you liked because each and every version is saved automatically and can be reverted to at any time.
 Users can also leave comments on specific sections of a document if they want to leave any notes or ideas for their colleagues.

 Research shows that employees spend around 20% of their time at work searching for internal information and project details.
 That’s almost one whole day per week.
 To battle this, Google have introduced Action Items to G Suite which allow you to leave comments on documents that automatically tag colleagues who have a related task to carry out.
 This is done thanks to Natural Language Processing (NLP).
 Once an Action Item has been assigned to someone, they’ll receive an email notification and see a badge placed on any files that require their attention the next time they’re online, along with notes on what needs to be done.